MTheCreator/Book-Library-GOLANG/README.md

 API documentation is available in the **swaggerfiles/** directory.
 To view it:
 1. Run the project.
 2. Visit `http://localhost:8080/swagger/index.html` in your browser.

+##### (This swagger file is deprecated since there was much more that was added to the code!)
 ---

 ## Contributing Guidelines